Special Air Service: 22 SAS Regiment

-Since serving in Malaya, men from the regular army 22 SAS Regiment have taken part in reconnaissance patrols and large scale raiding missions in the Jebel Akhdar War in Oman and conducted covert reconnaissance and surveillance patrols and some larger scale raiding missions in Borneo.
+Since serving in Malaya, men from the regular army 22 SAS Regiment have taken part in reconnaissance patrols and large scale raiding missions in the Jebel Akhdar War in Oman and conducted covert reconnaissance and surveillance patrols and some larger scale raiding missions in Borneo during the Indonesia–Malaysia confrontation.
 They returned to Oman in operations against Communist-backed rebels in the Dhofar Rebellion including the Battle of Mirbat.
 They have also taken part in operations in the Aden Emergency, Northern Ireland, and Gambia.
-Their Special projects team assisted the West German counterterrorism group GSG 9 at Mogadishu.
+Their Special projects team assisted the West German counterterrorism group GSG 9 at Mogadishu, with Lufthansa Flight 181.
 The SAS counter terrorist wing famously took part in a hostage rescue operation during the Iranian Embassy Siege in London.
 SAS were involved throughout Britain's covert involvement in the Soviet–Afghan War; they acted through private military contractor Keenie Meenie Services (or KMS Ltd), training the Afghan Mujaheddin in weapons, tactics and using explosives.
-Not only did they train the Mujaheddin in Afghanistan but also sent them to be trained in Pakistan, Oman and even parts of the UK.
+They trained the Mujaheddin in Afghanistan and sent them to be trained in Pakistan, Oman and parts of the UK.
 During the Falklands War B squadron were prepared for Operation Mikado before it was subsequently cancelled while D and G squadrons were deployed and participated in the raid on Pebble Island.
 Operation Flavius was a controversial operation in Gibraltar against the Provisional Irish Republican Army (PIRA).
-22 SAS also directed NATO aircraft onto Serb positions and hunted war criminals in Bosnia.
-They were also involved in the Kosovo War helping KLA guerillas behind Serbian lines.
+22 SAS directed NATO aircraft onto Serb positions and hunted war criminals in Bosnia.
+They were involved in the Kosovo War helping KLA guerillas behind Serbian lines.
 According to Albanian sources one SAS sergeant was killed by Serbian special forces.